GregShiner/recipe-classifier/README.md

 To activate a venv, follow the [instructions](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#create-a-new-virtual-environment) dedicated towards your specific host machine's OS in order to create and activate virtual environment.

-### 3. Install Required Packages for end-user application
+### 3. Install Required Packages

 > [!CAUTION]
 > Ensure that you have a virtual environment activated to avoid polluting your global package namespace.

-In order to install the dependencies for our end-user application, you must install the required packages from our `requirements.txt`.
+In order to install the all dependencies (development & end-user application), you must install the required packages from our `requirements.txt`.
 To do this, you can execute the following commands within your terminal application at the project's root directory.

 ```sh
 pip install -r requirements.txt